-Action Learning.
-MIT Sloan's signature experiential learning model immerses students in the world's under-resourced locales to translate knowledge into useful solutions.
+MIT Sloan’s signature experiential learning model immerses students in locations all over the world to translate knowledge into useful solutions.
 Action Learning builds resilient, thoughtful leaders capable of solving unstructured problems across business functions.
-Global Entrepreneurship Lab, Sustainable Business Lab, China Lab, and India Lab are just a few of the avenues through which students can apply classroom concepts and theory to real-world business scenarios.
+Global Entrepreneurship Lab (G-Lab), Sustainable Business Lab (S-Lab), China Lab, and USA Lab are just a few of the avenues through which students can apply classroom concepts and theory to real-world business scenarios.